Lucy Staniforth: Manchester United

 On 9 July 2020, Staniforth signed a two-year deal with Manchester United.
-She made her debut on 4 October as a 65th minute substitute in a 3–0 victory over Brighton & Hove Albion.
+She made her debut on 4 October as a 65th-minute substitute in a 3–0 victory over Brighton & Hove Albion.
 On 1 August 2022, Staniforth signed a one-year contract extension until the end of the 2022–23 season.

 Aston Villa

 On 9 January 2023, Staniforth signed for fellow WSL team Aston Villa on a free transfer following the termination of her Manchester United contract.
+She joined the rapidly-improving team after having struggled for playing time at Manchester United, and moved into a deeper midfield role, being key in Aston Villa reaching fifth in the league behind the big four.
+On 14 July 2024 it was announced that Staniforth had signed a contract extension with the club until June 2025.
+Staniforth signed a further one-year contract extension on 17 July 2025.

 International career

-Staniforth has represented England on the senior national team as well as numerous youth national teams.

-Youth national teams, 2008–12
+Youth

 She featured for England in their fourth-place finish at the 2008 FIFA U-17 Women's World Cup in New Zealand, scoring an excellent goal against Japan in the quarter final.

 In July 2009 Staniforth competed at the 2009 UEFA Women's Under-19 Championship in Belarus, which England won.
 In her time with the U-19s, she scored twice.
 In 2010 Staniforth helped England reach the final of the 2010 UEFA Women's Under-19 Championship in FYR Macedonia, where they lost their title to France.
 Later that summer Staniforth played in two of England's games at the 2010 FIFA U-20 Women's World Cup in Germany.
 Staniforth subsequently joined the ranks of the U-23s, making her debut against Norway in February 2012.
 Staniforth scored an impressive 25-yard drive in the first game of the Under-23 Four Nations La Manga Tournament, helping her team beat Sweden 2–0.

+In 2012 she was described by former England coach Mark Sampson as "one of the best young players in Europe".

-Senior national team, 2018–
+Senior

 Staniforth earned her first call up to the senior England squad for the 2019 FIFA Women's World Cup qualifying match against Russia at Sapsan Arena in Moscow on 8 June 2018.
 She gained her first cap on 4 September 2018 in a 2019 FIFA Women's World Cup qualifying match against Kazakhstan, scoring on her debut in the 66th minute.
 Staniforth scored the opening goal in the ultimate game of the 2019 SheBelieves Cup, helping the Lionesses beat Japan 3–0 and win the international tournament for the first time.

 On 8 May 2019, Staniforth was called up to the England 23-player squad for the 2019 FIFA Women's World Cup in France.